 Trick Tip: Coming in at a 20 degree angle will give you the best positioning to get up and on top of that rail.

 Okay, so sometimes it might be 21 degrees, but you get the idea.

 If your weight isn't centred directly over the rail, you're going to fall off to one side or the other.
 A good way of practicing is to jump onto the rail, and slide off the opposite side.
 This ensures that you're getting your body high enough to position your weight directly on top and centred.

 This riders is leaning downhill with the feature and has his weight directly on top of the rail.

 A lot of boarders will balance their weight on their front foot, but as long as your weight is directly centred and on top of the rail, you can position your board wherever your heart desires!

-We offer Free Shipping in the USA and Canada, and Cheap shipping in Europe!
+We offer Free Shipping in the USA and Canada, plus cheap shipping in Europe and Australia!

 The Snowboard Addiction Team

 Like this blog?
 Share it with your homies or comment below!